theabdullahalam/2003-02-final-project/README.md

 # AIDI 2003-02 Final Project
-This project uses LLMs to generate helpful scripts.
+This project uses an LLM to generate helpful scripts.

 # Setup
 Copy the `.env.sample` file to `.env`.